 It’s been a tough year for families due to COVID-19.
 We’ve juggled homeschool and virtual work, seen beloved routines collapse and childhood rites of passage canceled.
 We’ve watched friends and loved ones struggle with the virus and even lose their lives, jobs and shutter businesses.
 We’ve taught our kids to embrace masks, while fretting over whether to send them to school or allow friends and family to visit.

-New vaccines promise a return to normalcy, but many questions remain, especially for parents since the vaccines have not been tested yet on children.
+New vaccines promise a return to normalcy, but many questions remain, especially for parents since the vaccines have not been approved yet for younger children.

 Dr. Emily Landon, executive medical director of infection prevention and control for UChicago Medicine, urges us all to do our research so that when it’s our turn to get the vaccine, we’re prepared.